chipzx92/DataEngineeringI320/docs/syllabus.md

 The project builds up through the semester (e.g., after we've learned Database Design you will do a design for the database in your workflow), culminating in a full workflow that you demonstrate and describe through the report.

 There are more details on the specific Assignment page on Canvas, but note that each project needs at least three datasets from at least two different organizations (i.e., 3 datasets in total, per idea, no more than 2 of those can come from the same organization).
-In addition your project must handle synonyms of some form (e.g., modeling a single US state that can be referred to as Texas, TX, State of Texas, Tejas, etc.).
+In addition, your project must handle synonyms of some form (e.g., modeling a single US state that can be referred to as Texas, TX, State of Texas, Tejas, etc.).
 This page outlines [advice on finding interesting data sources](class_modules/data_sources/) including tools to convert formats.

 Example projects from previous years (note that whimsy is encouraged, funny projects keep the focus on wrangling, serious projects keep the focus on the topic.
 I think you want people to whom you describe this project not to quibble about your analysis, but to appreciate your data wrangling.):